Europa Road: Maintenance and construction

-The Europa Road is located in Gibraltar and is old enough that a precise date of its construction could not be found; however, the Europa Road was incorporated in the Immaculate Conception Institute in 1872.
+The Europa Road is located in Gibraltar and no precise date of its construction can not be found; however, the Europa Road was incorporated in the Immaculate Conception Institute in 1872.
 The construction of the road is known to be mock limestone or concrete at some points along the Europa Road.
 With the road stretching for 1.8 miles and the age of the Europa Road, the construction in some parts are bound to be different depending on what part of the road is being examined.
 At some of the points along the Europa Road, there are concrete bound walls that conceal original limestone ashlar block work that has not been visible for many generations.
 Maintenance is performed on the Europa Road, showing that the road is constructed using layers of building material and was not made during one single application.
 The Europa Road in Gibraltar is maintained by and supervised by Her Majesty's Government of Gibraltar.
 Similar to most territories with public roads, if there is any work that needs to be done on the road, the local government is responsible for that work; furthermore, if there is any construction adjacent to or involving the Europa Road, the local government will be involved in the permitting process as well.